Rukeanu/SQL-1/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns the date of order from the `person_order` table and corresponding person name (name and age are formatted as in the data sample below) which made an order from the `person` table.
-Add a sort by both columns in ascending mode.
+Write an SQL statement that returns the order date from the `person_order` table and the corresponding person name (name and age are formatted as in the data sample below) who made an order from the `person` table.
+Add a sort by both columns in ascending order.

 | order_date | person_information |
 | ------ | ------ |